Prosecutor Issues Cease-and-Desist Letters to DraftKings, FanDuel

 The letters read:

-“This letter constitutes a demand that DraftKings and FanDuel immediately cease and desist from accepting wagers from residents of the City and County of Honolulu in connection with daily sports fantasy contests.
+“This letter constitutes a demand that DraftKings and FanDuel immediately cease and desist from accepting wagers from residents of the City and County of Honolulu in connection with daily sports fantasy contests such as fantasy baseball.

 “While DraftKings and FanDuel represent that their contests are games of skill because players select their lineups, Hawaii law specifically states that ‘a contest of chance means any contest, game, gaming scheme, or gaming device in which the outcome depends in a material degree upon an element of chance, notwithstanding that skill of the contestants may also be a factor therein.’